Italy at a Glance

 Police tend to pull persons with foreign plates over and request registration information.
 If it turns out that you have legal residence in Italy but have not yet registered your car, your car may be impounded.
 It is therefore a wise decision to go directly to a registration office and apply for Italian plates.

 Importing your car from a non-EU country requires you to pay an import duty and a registration fee.
-Used cars have a higher import tax, and owners of new vehicles imported into Italy have to pay the standard VAT of 21% (22% from July 1, 2013).
-If you can prove that you have been the owner of your car for over 12 months, you can import the vehicle duty free.
+Used cars have a higher import tax, and owners of new vehicles imported into Italy have to pay the standard VAT of 22%.
+Provided you are able to prove that you have been the owner of your car for more than 12 months, you can import the vehicle duty free.

 Vehicle Registration

 In order to register your car, you need to prove that you reside legally in Italy and own the car.
 If your car is used, it needs to pass an inspection before you can get your plates.
-This should make sure that it complies with Italian safety and technical standards.
-Basically the following rule applies: If your car is more than six months old and has more than 6,000 kilometers on the mileage counter, it is considered used.
+This is to make sure that it complies with Italian safety and technical standards.
+The following rule applies: if your car is more than six months old and has a mileage of more than 6,000 kilometers, it is considered used.

 You also have to supply the following documents: